Nayem73/MY-TECH-SHEET/java/amigos.md

         return count;
     }
 }

+wait a second!
+I forgot to put a datatype inside the <>
+also, I forgot to notice that, countGreaterThan method has two paramters, and both paramter is of type T. so once we define T with a certain datatype, it must be consistent meaning, we must use the same datatype throughout. when we pass 2 values in these 2 paramters, we first send double(list of doubles) but in the second paramter, we try to send 1 which is int.
+So inconsistent behaviour and compilation error!

+so let's fix the code:
+public class Main {
+    public static void main(String[] args) {
+        List<Double> numbers = new ArrayList<>(List.of(2.0,3.339,1.205));
+        System.out.println(countGreaterThan(numbers, 1.0));

+    }

+    public static <T> int countGreaterThan(List<T> numbers, T number) {
+        int count = 0;
+        for (T X: numbers) {
+            // X and number is of type T. and java does not know if type T is number.
+So it won't allow us to use > operator.
+            //that's why I'm casting them to double for now. in below section we'll learn how to deal with this error in better way In Shaa Allah. if ((double)X > (double)number) {
+                count++;
+            }
+        }
+        return count;
+    }
+}

 ```

 - But during comparison `if (X > number)` we get an compile time error: `Operator > can not be applied to T, T`